software-students-spring2024/1-specification-exercise-se-2pm/README.md

 As a user, I want to use the rating app so that I can share my experience with restaurants, study spaces etc around campus.

-As a user, I want to use the rating app so that I can refer to other user’s reviews on restaurants, study spaces etc around campus before making a decision.
+As a user, I want to use the rating app so that I can refer to other users’ reviews on restaurants, study spaces, etc around campus before making a decision.

-As a user, I want to use the rating app so that I can earn coupons for real-life commodities for rating their experience with restaurants, study spaces etc around campus.
+As a user, I want to use the rating app so that I can earn coupons for real-life commodities for rating their experience with restaurants, study spaces, etc around campus.

 As a user, I want to use the rating app so that I can acknowledge events going on in places around the campus.

-As a user, I want to use the rating app so that I can know what places around campus is trendy among my peers in college.
+As a user, I want to use the rating app so that I can know what places around campus are trendy among my peers in college.

 As a user, I want to use the rating app so that I can thrift shop used goods like furniture from other users.